xigh/rust-http-server-boilerplate/README.md

 * [ ] Rate limiting and bandwidth control
 * [ ] Ssl support
 * [ ] Ability to send emails from templates
+* [ ] Write a simple documentation explaining how all this works